aaronmams/jekyll-now/_posts/2017-04-19-United Airlines part 1: corporate socialists.md

 Individuals get a lot of shit from the 'free-marketeers' for wanting special treatment or wanting the market to make allowances for their special circumstances.
 But what would happen if I tried to do what United Airlines did?

 I'm sure there are lots of example that would be relevant here but allow me to start with the one that popped into my head when I first thought about this: Nobody wanted to get off that plane for 800 bucks.
 When UA oversold that flight, in my mind, they endowed people with a right.
 They sold a service.
 They're own practices and precedent dictated that, when such things occur, UA is obligated to buy back that right.
 The friction here came from the fact that when UA went to buyback some of the rights they sold, they found that the market had changed dramatically from the market under which they sold the original rights.
-Shit happens.
-If I sell my house for 800,000 and then find out that the Real Estate market is so hot that I can't buy a comparable house for 800,000 I don't have the right to go into the house I just sold to some other people and kick them out because they refuse to accept my offer to buy my house back for 800,000.
+Shit happens!
+If I sell my house for 800,000 and then find out that the Real Estate market is so hot that I can't buy a comparable house for 800,000 I don't have the right to go into the house I just sold to some other people and kick them out because they refuse to accept my offer to buy my house back for 800k/850k/etc.

+At that moment the market isn't defined by my willingness to pay, it's defined by the owner's willingness to accept.
+What United Airlines thought they should have to pay for a seat on that oversold flight should have been irrelevant.
+They should have had to pay what the market determined was fair value for a seat on that flight...which apparently was more than 800 bucks.

 ## The Play-by-Play